himza25/alx-higher_level_programming/0x05-python-exceptions/README.md

 2. Print and count integers: A Python script that defines a function safe_print_list_integers which prints the first x integers in a list.
 2.This task is about safely dividing two integers and printing the result.
 4-list_division: A Python function that divides elements of two lists element by element.
+5-raise_exception.py: A script that defines a function that raises a TypeError exception